The 20 Best Tubal Disease Doctors Near Me in Oregon, US

 English

-Amy Thurmond is a Radiologist in Lake Oswego, Oregon.
-Dr. Thurmond has been practicing medicine for over 44 years and is rated as an Experienced provider by MediFind in the treatment of Tubal Disease.
-Her top areas of expertise are Angiomyoma, Uterine Fibroids, Neonatal Ovarian Cyst, Lump in the Abdomen, and Tubal Ligation.
+Amy Thurmond is a Radiologist practicing medicine in Lake Oswego, Oregon.
+She has been practicing medicine for over 44 years.
+Dr. Thurmond is rated as an Experienced provider by MediFind in the treatment of Tubal Disease.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Angiomyoma, Uterine Fibroids, Neonatal Ovarian Cyst, Lump in the Abdomen, and Tubal Ligation.

 Experienced in Tubal Disease